LCPQ/qcmath/README.md

 - [Enzo Monino](https://enzomonino.github.io)
 - [Antoine Marie](https://antoine-marie.github.io)

+A more up-to-date documentation can be found at <https://arxiv.org/abs/2308.14890>.

 # What is it?

 Quantum chemistry methods are highly compatible with computer utilization, owing to the matrix formulation of quantum mechanics, which leverages the power of linear algebra packages like [BLAS](https://www.netlib.org/blas/) and [LAPACK](https://www.netlib.org/lapack/).
 As a result, a wide array of quantum chemistry software is currently available, encompassing both free and commercial options.
 These software packages cater to specific methods or offer a diverse range of methodologies, utilizing various types of basis functions, among other features.
 A considerable number of quantum chemistry codes exist, covering a comprehensive range of methods.
 For a comprehensive list of these codes, refer to Wikipedia's page on quantum chemistry and solid-state physics software (<https://en.wikipedia.org/wiki/List_of_quantum_chemistry_and_solid-state_physics_software>).